opencybersecurityalliance/kestrel-lang/GOVERNANCE.rst

     #.
 Go to the release page and click *Draft a new release*.

     #.
-Type the version number as the new tag to create.
+Type the umbrella package version number as the new tag to create.

     #.
 Choose ``release`` branch as the *Target*.